ValksGodotTools/GodotPlanets/README.md

 ```

 ## Roadmap
 - Look into properly calculating the normals instead of just doing `.Normalized()` to each vertex.
 Instead take the neighboring vertices into account when calculating the normal.
 But getting the neighboring vertices is going to be a pain on its own...
+Edit: Seems like SurfaceTool can do this for us, see https://docs.godotengine.org/en/stable/classes/class_surfacetool.html#class-surfacetool-method-generate-normals
 - Textures!
 - Water!
 - Trees!